Podcast: Play in new window | Download

 - To coexist in the world harmoniously, kindly, and responsibly?

-- To find the things they enjoy doing that bring them purpose and bring their communities value?
+- Find the things they enjoy doing that bring them purpose and bring their communities value.

 - To find a way to make an income doing the things they enjoy?